Japanese minister denies officials asked adviser to contact Toshiba shareholders | ExBulletin

 Suga, who left Japan yesterday for a meeting of G7 leaders in Britain, denied the allegation.

-The report runs counter to efforts by Japan’s finance ministry to improve corporate governance and attract foreign investment, and comes as the country tries to rebuild its international reputation ahead of the 2020 Olympic Games in Tokyo on next month.
+The report discredits the efforts of the Japan Financial Services Agency as well as the Ministry of Commerce itself to improve corporate governance in Japan, and comes as the country tries to rebuild its international reputation ahead of the 2020 Olympics in Tokyo next month.

+Some activist investors, however, said the successful push by shareholders for an independent investigation in a landmark vote this year and the findings of the reports showed progress was being made in corporate governance in Japan.

+This is the direct result of Japan’s attempt to have a world-class governance structure.
+That doesn’t mean they’re perfect yet, said Brian Heywood, CEO of Taiyo Pacific Partners, an activist fund that has been operating in Japan for 20 years.

 As one of the industrial conglomerates that modernized Japan and contributed to its economic recovery after World War II, Toshiba maintains close ties with the government.
 Its nuclear reactors and defense equipment business mean it is also closely watched by industry bureaucrats.

-As a result, activist investors are estimated to represent 25% of Toshibas shareholding.

-Toshibas shares were down 1.3% early in the afternoon while the Nikkei 225 index was flat.
+Given the utter failure of Toshibas governance and the lack of transparency demonstrated by the independent report, we believe that radical reform through privatization is the only viable option to rejuvenate the company, said a executive of a large shareholder of Toshiba, asking not to be identified due to the sensitivity of the subject.

+Toshibas stock closed 1.6% lower on Friday against a broader, flatter market.

-Reporting by Makiko Yamazaki; Daiki Iga Supplementary Reports; Writing by Tim Kelly; Editing by Edwina Gibbs
+Reporting by Makiko Yamazaki; Additional reporting by Rocky Swift, Takahiko Wada, Chang-Ran Kim and Daiki Iga; Writing by Tim Kelly; Editing by Edwina Gibbs

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online